joaodafi/joaodafi/README.md

 I’m interested in History, Economy and Technology wiht a soft spot for Video Games, especially those involving procedural generation and simulation.

-In my free time i'm also learing about **Unity Game Engine** and **Game Design**, by the way, would be great to find someone that learn together.
+In my free time i'm also learing about **Unity Game Engine** and **Game Design**, by the way, would be great to find someone to learn together.

 ---